Lyman Trumbull

-Lyman Trumbull (October 12, 1813 – June 25, 1896) was a lawyer, judge, and United States Senator from Illinois and the co-author of the Thirteenth Amendment to the United States Constitution.
+Lyman Trumbull (October 12, 1813 – June 25, 1896) was an American lawyer, judge, and politician who represented the state of Illinois in the United States Senate from 1855 to 1873.
+Trumbull was a leading abolitionist attorney and key political ally to Abraham Lincoln and authored several landmark pieces of reform as chair of the Judiciary Committee during the American Civil War and Reconstruction era, including the Confiscation Acts, which created the legal basis for the Emancipation Proclamation; the Thirteenth Amendment to the United States Constitution, which abolished chattel slavery; and the Civil Rights Act of 1866, which led to the Fourteenth Amendment to the United States Constitution.

-Born in Colchester, Connecticut, Trumbull established a law practice in Greenville, Georgia, before moving to Alton, Illinois, in 1837.
+Born in Colchester, Connecticut to a prominent political family, Trumbull studied law in Greenville, Georgia, before moving to Illinois to establish a practice and enter politics.
 He served as the Illinois Secretary of State from 1841 to 1843 and as a justice of the Illinois Supreme Court from 1848 to 1853.
-He was elected to the Senate in 1855 and became a member of the Republican Party.
-As chairman of the Senate Judiciary Committee from 1861 to 1873, he co-wrote the Thirteenth Amendment, which abolished slavery in the United States.
+As an attorney, Trumbull successfully argued the case Jarrot v.
+Jarrot, which de facto banned slavery in the state.

+In 1855, Trumbull was elected to the Senate as the choice of the anti-slavery faction of the Illinois legislature, defeating Abraham Lincoln.
+Lincoln endorsed Trumbull for the election; the two soon became leading members of the new Republican Party.
+After the American Civil War, Trumbull was a leading moderate Republican, favoring both civil rights for freed slaves and reconciliation with the South.

 In the 1868 impeachment trial of President Andrew Johnson, Trumbull voted to acquit Johnson despite heavy pressure from other Republican senators.
-He was a candidate for the presidential nomination at the 1872 Liberal Republican convention but the fledgling party nominated Horace Greeley instead.
-Trumbull left the Senate in 1873 to establish a legal practice in Chicago.
+He broke with the Republicans in 1870 and was a candidate for the presidency at the 1872 Liberal Republican convention.
+After returning to the Democratic Party, Trumbull left the Senate in 1873 to establish a legal practice in Chicago.
 Before his death in 1896, he became a member of the Populist Party and represented Eugene V. Debs before the Supreme Court of the United States.

-Education and early career
+Education and early life

-Trumbull was born in Colchester, Connecticut, the grandson of the historian Benjamin Trumbull.
-After graduating from Bacon Academy, he taught school from 1829 to 1833.

-At 20, he was hired as head of an academy in Georgia.
-He studied (read the law) as a legal apprentice, and was admitted to the bar in Georgia.
-He practiced law in Greenville, Georgia until 1837, when he moved west to Alton, Illinois.
-His house in Alton, the Lyman Trumbull House, is a National Historic Monument.